enudler/kafka-consumer-manager/README.md

 This package is used to to simplify the common use of kafka consumer by:
+* Provides support for autoCommit: false and throttling by saving messages to queues and working messages by message per partition, (concurrency level equals to the partitions number)
-* Provides api for kafka consumer health check by checking that the offset of the partition is synced
+* Provides api for kafka consumer offset out of sync check by checking that the offset of the partition is synced to zookeeper
-* Accepts a callback function with the business logic each consumed message should go through
+* Accepts a promise with the business logic each consumed message should go through
-* Accepts a callback function with the business logic of when to pause and when to resume the consuming
+* Accepts a promise function with the business logic of when to pause and when to resume the consuming
 * Provides api for sending message back to the topic (usually for retries)

 ## Install
 ```bash